Ting-Bao/tsflearning/README.md

 # Instruction of Use

 Refer to Demo part.
 If you are interested in $tMoTe_2$ specifically, we strongly sugguest you to use our well-trained models at `trained_models` folder.
+And for other twisted materials, this methodology should also work well.